A Regency Masquerade

 Masquerades could also private affairs like any other ball, starting late in the evening with dancing, card tables, supper, and continuing until dawn.
 Tradition held that no one would reveal who they were until midnight.

 A simple costume was a domino, a large cloak and hood worn with a mask that covered half of the face.
-Both men and women wore dominos, and they were usually black but sometimes other colors.
+Both men and women wore dominos, and they were usually black but other colors became popular as the century went on.

 Others wore a costume with a half mask that only covered the eyes—what we now call a domino mask (think Robin from Batman)—or a full mask with rounded edges that covered the whole face.
 They could be completely black or sometimes they were painted with a face.